smbgs/syml/README.md

 SQL Forward Engineer module is capable of connecting to the compatible SQL databases and managing (creating AND updating) the database entities based on the SYML object model.

+### Data Analyzer

+Data analyzer module is capable of connecting to the compatible databases and retreiving the analytical data from entities (amount of rows in a table, distinct colum values, value histogramms etc.)

 ### K8S database manager
 TBD